 Homer L. Graham was a hard-working husband and father determined to provide his three sons, Joel, Trevor, and Sean, with the opportunity to reach their fullest potential.

-Homer grew up in rural Georgia on his family’s farm with seven siblings.
+Homer grew up in rural Georgia, on his family’s farm with six siblings.
 Naturally bright, and a diligent student, Homer was the valedictorian of his high school class.

-Despite his academic achievement, Homer was a victim to his environment; class and racial inequities resulted in his lack of access to the resources required to apply to and attend college.
+Despite his academic achievement, Homer was a victim to his environment; class and racial inequities resulted in his lack of access to the resources required to attend college.

 To apply, please tell us more about your story, and how your hard work and diligence has resulted in your matriculation to college.